pabranch/rtd-tutorial/docs/source/index.rst

 .. note::

    Lumache has its documentation hosted on Read the Docs.
+Reading is FUNdamental!

 **Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.